freedy69/natives/HUD/GetCurrentFrontendMenuVersion.md

 ```

 ```
-if (UI::_2309595AD6145265() == ${fe_menu_version_empty_no_background})
+Returns the version of the currently active frontend menu.
+Returns -1 if no menu is active. if (UI::_2309595AD6145265() == ${fe_menu_version_empty_no_background})
-Seems to get the current frontend menu
 ```

 ## Return value